Ethra8/candlelight-worlds/README.md

 ## PROJECT OVERVIEW
-- A booking site for a business that offers different **out-of-the-box romantic day or night experiences** including meals, and that are available in two different time frames: daytime & nightime.
-Daytime includes brunch and lunch, and nightime includes dinner and breakfast.
+- A booking site for a business that offers different **out-of-the-box romantic day or night experiences** including meals vailable in two different time frames: daytime & nightime -daytime includes brunch and lunch, and nightime includes dinner and breakfast.
 - This new concept involves **private spaces called worlds, each exquisitely decorated to transport our guests to different times and places**.
 Each private world includes three areas: The **Dining Area**, an in-room or bathroom king-size **Jakuzzi**, and a **Resting Area** (or *siesta* area) furnished with a king size bed and fine linen.
 - The project's name reflects the very ***essence*** of the primary idea of the owner, which is to make **worlds fully immersed in a warm candlelight lighting**, which undoubtedly fosters a unique and unforgetable atmosphere.
 - These romantic experiences' **tasty dishes** are carefully selected with recipes from around the world, **adapted to each world's theme** and served by our discreet and professional table service.